ProjetS4-Aimteam/Hardware/README.md

  - To facilitate your life, two folders "fab/dxf" and "fab/stl" are given with the parts exported from solidworks in extensions used for 3D printing (stl) and laser cutting (dxf).

  - When its time for assembling, some plans may be nice.
-We got exploded views of each assembly, leading to the complete build. those are the files named " .pdf"
+We got exploded views of each assembly, leading to the complete build. those are the files named " master_assembly.pdf launcher_assembly.pdf"

 *****************************************************************************
 For modification / amelioration of the model